JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [x] simplify player inputs
-- [x] re-enable snapshots
-- [x] should we add/remove PlayerMovement component instead?
-More generally, the throttle is weird as it is only reset when there is a move. it should reset also when key is released?
-- [x] simplify intersects on player moves. check against monster moves
-- [x] set game mode to p2p for wasm by default and sp otherwise
-- [x] monster attack player.
-For now, it just transitions to GameOver which simply logs out game over.
-What should happen in p2p mode?
-Respawn dead player?
-- [x] Maintain single list of systems for player/monster actions.
-Not sure how best to do this.
-Something like defining an array/tuple of the set of systems that are the same between GgrsSchedule and Update.
-Quick dialog w/ copilot suggests a macro.
-But it is ugly.
-Perhaps combine a single do_player_action which internally branches based on GAME_MODE?
-This way the tuple is the same and can be defined as a var that can be used in both places, if the borrow checker allows?
-Or maybe have an add_systems that selects the GgrsSchedule vs Update based on GAME_MODE?
-- [x] prevent players from moving onto each other (no attacks yet)
-- [x] Health component and give player 10
-  - [x] Elapsed time healing
-  - [x] synctest.
-- [x] health bar
-- [x] player FOV
-- [ ] monster follows player
-  - [x] FOV contains hash set of positions (or hashmap of position to tile entity)
-  - [x] monster FOV
-  - [x] MonsterActionDeterminer.plan_move. move towards any player it can see, otherwise move randomly
-    - [x] Slow down the monster move to attack
-    - [x] chase move needs to avoid invalid moves
-- [x] deal monster-based damage to players
-- [x] heal monsters
-- [x] hide unexplored dungeon
-- [x] hide monsters outside FOV
 - [ ] text on health bar
   - [x] health to left
   - [x] health points x/10 to right